Edéhzhíe Dehcho Protected Area and National Wildlife Area (Canada)

 Photo credit: Ducks Unlimited

-Thanks in part to the success of Dehcho Guardians program, Edéhzhíe continues to attract attention as a model for Indigenous-led conservation in action.
+Thanks in part to the success of the Dehcho Guardians program, Edéhzhíe continues to attract attention as a model for Indigenous-led conservation in action.
 The Government of the Northwest Territories permanently withdrew the Edéhzhíe area from mineral claims on June 2, 2020, clearing the way for final designation of the National Wildlife Area.
-On May 11, 2022, the Edéhzhíe National Wildlife Area was formally established in the Northwest Territories, Canada.
-Establishing Edéhzhíe as a National Wildlife Area fulfills a commitment Canada made to the Dehcho First Nations in 2018 and is a positive step towards reconciliation.Edéhzhíe National Wildlife Area also contributes to Canada’s ambitious commitment to protect 25 percent of its territory by 2025, on the path to 30 percent by 2030.
+On May 11, 2022, the Edéhzhíe National Wildlife Area was formally established.
+Establishing Edéhzhíe as a National Wildlife Area fulfills Canada’s commitment to the Dehcho First Nations and is a positive step towards reconciliation.
+Edéhzhíe National Wildlife Area also contributes to Canada’s ambitious commitment to protect 25 percent of its territory by 2025, a benchmark on the path to 30 percent by 2030.

-The Dehcho First Nations and Environment and Climate Change Canada will continue to manage Edéhzhíe together to protect its lands and wildlife for the purposes of conservation, research, and interpretation.
+The Dehcho First Nations and Environment and Climate Change Canada continue to manage Edéhzhíe together to protect its lands and wildlife for the purposes of conservation, research, and interpretation.

 Beutler Ink